-Legal Aspects of Health Information 3 HOURS (3-0) Online SP
+Legal Aspects in Health Information 3 HOURS (3-0) SP

 The student will evaluate health records for legal purposes.
 The Health Insurance Portability and Accountability Act (HIPAA) legislation is discussed with emphasis on privacy regulations.
 To provide a foundation in federal and state legislation regarding the release of health information, retention, authorizations, and consents.
 The importance of confidentiality and professional ethics will be emphasized.
-Co-requisite: HIT 114
+Pre-requisite: HIT 114

-Professional Practice Experience I 3 HOURS (0-6) SU
+Professional Practice I 2 HOURS (1-5) SU

 Practical and technical aspects of health information management (HIM) are introduced in a clinical setting under the supervision of HIM management.
 This experience provides the students with hands-on exposure to the various functions of HIM and the operational flow of the HIM department.

-Prerequisites: HIT 114, HIT 142, HIT 124, CIS 104, CIS 106 and CIS 108 or equivalents.
+Prerequisites: HIT 114, HIT 142, HIT 126, CIS 104, CIS 106 and CIS 108 or equivalents, all with a grade of C or higher.

-CPT Coding 3 HOURS (3-0) FA
+Clinical Coding/Classification Systems II 3 HOURS (3-0) FA